lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

   wifi: false
 ```

-Be creative and don't hesitate to add cool data to your YAML (flat rating, pictures of different rooms, maximum number of guests, etc..).
+Be creative and **don't hesitate to add extra data to your YAML** (flat rating, pictures of different rooms, maximum number of guests, etc..).

 ## Loop with ERB